WHERE TO GO AND WHAT TO DO IN NORWAY

 The route runs between Oslo and Bergen and is as much about the journey as the destination – to see the most beautiful places in Norway this nutshell tour is perfect for you.

-Catch the first of 3 trains from Oslo, sit on the left for the best views of the snowy landscapes and glacial lakes which remain frozen well into the summer.
-The train times its arrival to meet with the Flam railway, the steepest railway of its type in the world, the line drops 867 metres down to the town of Flam; past steep mountainside impressive waterfalls and through 20 tunnels it’s clear to see why the Flam railway has been voted one of the world’s best train journeys.
+Catch the first of 3 trains from Oslo, and sit on the left for the best views of the snowy landscapes and glacial lakes which remain frozen well into the summer.
+The train times its arrival to meet with the Flam railway, the steepest railway of its type in the world, the line drops 867 meters down to the town of Flam; past steep mountainsides with impressive waterfalls and through 20 tunnels it’s clear to see why the Flam railway has been voted one of the world’s best train journeys.

 Flam is the natural halfway point in the journey, and the gateway to Sognefjord, Norway’s largest and deepest Fjord.
 Spend some time here hiking or exploring the remote corners of the fjords by boat.